ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 O365 Virtual Disk Location | Network Share: [TBD - Network Share to be used for Virtual Disks] | Each user will have a FSLogix virtual disk stored to an Azure location in Australia with data geo-replicated to a secondary location for DR purposes.
-Virtual Disk Access | Unique disk per session | Required for this deployment type.
+Virtual Disk Access type | Unique disk per session | Required for this deployment type and provides support for OST and OneDrive.
 Virtual Disk Type | VHDX | VHDX is the latest available disk type and suitable for this solution.
 O365 Container Logging | Enabled | Logging is to be enabled for FSLogix.
-Concurrent Users Sessions | Allowed | Concurrent user sessions must be enabled to allow hosted shared desktop scenarios.
+Concurrent Users Sessions | Allowed | Concurrent user sessions must be enabled to allow multi-session desktop scenarios.
 Office 365 Activation Data | Enabled | Office 365 activation data will be stored in the O365 container.
 Office Cache Data | Enabled | Office 365 cache data will be stored in the O365 container.
 OneDrive Data | Enabled | OneDrive data will be stored in the O365 container.
 OneNote Data | Enabled | OneNote data will be stored in the O365 container.
 Outlook Data | Enabled Outlook data will be stored in the O365 container.|Outlook data will be stored in the O365 container.
 Outlook Personalisation Data | Enabled | Outlook personalisation data will be stored in the O365 container.
-SharePoint Data | Enabled | SharePoint data will be stored in the O365 container.
-Teams Data | Enabled | Teams data will be stored in the O365 container.
+SharePoint Data | Not configured | Not configured Teams Data | Enabled | Teams data will be stored in the O365 container.
-Outlook Folder Path | Configured | `%userprofile%\AppData\Local\Microsoft\Outlook`
 Outlook Container Mode | Cached | Outlook cached mode will be enabled on successfully container attach.
 Dynamic VHD(x) | Enabled | Dynamic VHD(x) will be utilised to save on required space.
 Disks will grow only as space is required.
-Search Roaming | Enabled | Search roaming will be enabled to support the solution and provide a consistent user experience.
-Search Database | Stored in O365 Container | The Search Database will be stored in the O365 container.
+Search Roaming | Disabled | FSLogix search functionality is not compatible with Server 2019, Windows 10 multi-session and should be disabled, and subsequent multi-session operating systems with enhanced native search capabilities.
+Search Database | Not applicable                                               | FSLogix search functionality is not compatible with Server 2019, Windows 10 multi-session.
-Sync OST to VHD | Enabled: Move OST to VHD | OST’s will be stored in the O365 container.
+Sync OST to VHD | Enabled: Move OST to VHD | Existing OST’s are syncd to VHD/X when new VHD/X is created.
-Clear Cloud Cache on Logoff | Enabled | Users locally stored Cloud Cache will be persisted on logoff.
-Directory Naming Configuration | Swapped: Username_SID | This configuration allows for easier navigation of the user VHDX when troubleshooting and during maintenance.
+ Swap directory name components | Enabled: Swap directory name components                      | This configuration allows for easier navigation of the user VHDX folders when troubleshooting and during maintenance.

 ### Resource tags